balfieri/aws/README.md

 <p>Configure your AWS environment:</p>
 <pre>
 aws configure
-[get AWS key id and secret id credentials from your AWS console and type them in when prompted]
+[get AWS access keys from your AWS console]
 region: us-east-1                       # or wherever suits you
 </pre>